-- (a) that body (to M's knowledge) has a place of business or land in the area of the relevant authority; and - (b) either:

-(i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or

-(ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+- (a) that body (to the individual's knowledge) has a place of business or land in the area of the Lancashire County Pension Fund; and - (b) either: - (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or - (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.

-2.2 Non-Financial Interests
+Non-Financial Interests

-Disclosable non-financial interest means an interest of a description specified below which is your interest, your spouse's or civil partner's or the interest of somebody who you are living with as a husband or wife, or as if you were civil partners and you are aware that that other person has the interest.
+Disclosable non-financial interest means an interest of a description specified below which is your interest, a close colleague or family member and you are aware that that other person has the interest.

+Interest Description
-Interest Description Outside Bodies Any position of general control or management, or membership of any body, except where you have been nominated to that body by the Board

-Gifts and Hospitality Any person or body from whom you have received a gift or hospitality with an estimated value above £25 (see below)
+- Outside Bodies Any position of general control or management, or membership of any body, except where you have been nominated to that body by the Board or where you are an elected Member of a local authority. - Gifts and Hospitality Any person or body from whom you have received a gift or hospitality with an estimated value above £25 (see below)